bjartek/flow-sharded-wallet/Readme.md

 An example of how to make a ShardedWallet,

-For now only the creator of the wallet can withdraw tokens, but when he does the tokens are distributed to the registered owners
+Any member of the ShardedWallet can distribute tokens through the ShardedWalletClient in their storage.
 ## How to test

 `make emulator` in one terminal